-We absolutely love a USA road trip, hubby and me, and this Utah road trip was one of the best.
+A Utah road trip will take you through landscapes so remarkable you’ll be Instagraming like a crazy lady!
+We absolutely love a USA road trip, hubby and me, and this Utah round trip from Salt Lake City to Park City, Zion National Park and Bryce Canyon was one of the best.

 We’ve also driven the PCH from LA to San Francisco and down the Florida Keys from Miami to Key West.
 And a few years ago we took my parents and did the Music road trip taking in Nashville, Memphis and New Orleans in 10 days.

-But a Utah national parks road trip is something so unique that I am in the early planning stages of putting another one together with friends – hopefully next year when international travel is easy again.
+There are five National Parks in Utah, but this self drive itinerary just covers two: Zion and Bryce.
+Think of it as a quick taster.
+A tapas platter, if you will.
+In fact a Utah national parks road trip is something so unique that I am thinking of putting one together with friends – hopefully next year when international travel is easy again.
 God and Covid-willing!

 I’m not a ski bunny or even a winter person, for that matter, so when I won a trip to Utah – yes, WON!
 I was keen to visit Utah in summer.